JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 </div>

 Note, here we use the `$SRCROOT/../..` as the path to the root of our Gradle project.
-It can depend on the way you created the project in Xcode.
-Also, we use the generated `gradlew` script, it is assumed that you run the Gradle build at least once, before using Xcode on a fresh machine
+It can depend on the way the Xcode project was created created.
+Also, we use the generated `SharedCode/build/xcode-frameworks/gradlew` script, the `packForXCode` task generates it.
+We assumed that the Gradle build is executed at least once, before opening the Xcode project on a fresh machine

 ![Xcode Build Phases]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-run-script.png') }})